DongzeHE/scpca-docs/docs/getting_started.md

 As a reminder, each RDS file contains a [`SingleCellExperiment` object](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html).
 Refer to {ref}`single-cell gene expression file contents<sce_file_contents:single-cell gene expression file contents>` for a more detailed description on the contents of the included `SingleCellExperiment` object.

-In order to work with `SingleCellExperiment` objects in R, we need to ensure that we have the [`SingleCellExperiment` package](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) installed and loaded.
+To work with `SingleCellExperiment` objects in R, we need to ensure that we have the [`SingleCellExperiment` package](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) installed and loaded.

-The below commands can be used to import the RDS file into R and save the `SingleCellExperiment` object.
+The following commands can be used to import the RDS file into R and save the `SingleCellExperiment` object:

 ```r
 # if SingleCellExperiment is not installed, install the package